-Staff now clarifies that the party issuing the commodity bill (under Dual or ECB) will be responsible for issuing the bill credit.
-This is an unresolved issue that disappears if aAn ESCO that bills its commodity would be expected is qualified to issue credits to customers.
-Presumably, a credit to reduce a debit balance-would be reported to the Staff under whatever guidelines they set up to qualify ESCOs to bill mass market customers.
-This question is now moot.
+This is an unresolved issue that disappears if an ESCO that bills its commodity is qualified to issue credits to customers.
+Presumably, a credit to reduce a debit balance would be reported to the Staff under whatever guidelines they set up to qualify ESCOs to bill mass market customers.